History of LISTSERV

 - L-Soft launches NetPals, a free LISTSERV mailing list service for the international school community.

-- L-Soft releases a new version of LISTSERV with database connectivity and mail-merge capabilities, allowing customers to send personalized email messages to carefully targeted recipient lists.
+- L-Soft releases a new version of LISTSERV with database connectivity and mail-merge capabilities, allowing users to send personalized email messages to targeted recipient lists.

 - L-Soft opens its headquarters in Stockholm, Sweden, to continue strengthening its position on the European market.